FScholsen/flist-ui/README.md

       You can see the changes with `npx lerna changed`, running this at project root (it should output: `1 package ready to publish`)

-    - (at project root again) `npx lerna publish`, specify github credentials and package new version after publish
+    - (at project root again) `npx lerna publish`, specify your github credentials and insert a package new version (which will be added after publish).

       Lerna will create a tag when executing publish.